DETAILED ACTION

 a logic controlling chip 1502 under and electrically connected to the plurality of edge pads 904 (through 102), wherein the first sidewall of each semiconductor die 106 faces the logic controlling chip 1502.

-It would have been obvious to one of ordinary skill in the art at the time of the invention to use a seal ring structure in the invention of Tao because a seal ring structure is conventionally known and used in the art.
+It would have been obvious to one of ordinary skill in the art at the time of the invention to use a seal ring structure in the invention of Tao because Kawano (paragraph 0185) teaches a seal ring structure suppresses moisture absorption, impurities, corrosion, and deterioration.
 The use of conventional materials to perform their known functions is obvious (MPEP 2144.07).

 Tao fails to teach an interposer under and electrically connected to the logic controlling chip; a logic processor chip electrically connected to the logic controlling chip; and a packaging substrate under and electrically connected to the interposer.